Skip to content

 1. Navigate to your Meerschaum plugins directory.

-2. Create your package file.
+2. Create your Python module.

 3. (Optional) Define your plugin's __version__ string.